ptrompeter/business-card/README.md

 # code-blog
-a static blog app developed for codefellows 301 in January of 2016.
+A portfolio website developed for codefellows 301 in January of 2016.